LordRazen/convert-kunena-tophpbb/README.md

 - Topics, Posts and Attachments are migrated
 - The Threads and Posts shown in the Forum Overview are adjusted since this is not done automatically but stored in the forum table.

+BTW: There're also browser extensions for local cronjobs like "Tab Auto Refresh" for Firefox

 # Attachments and Avatars
 After the migration is done, you have to upload the avatars and the attachments:
 - Upload the avatars to images/avatars/upload